This is also Club/Group picture day.

 College is more selective and expensive than ever, but a great ACT® score can open doors to funding and admission.
-If your student is trying to get into the college of his choice or obtain scholarship money, and you’re worried his ACT® score might hold him back: There is hope.
+If your student is trying to get into the college of his/her choice or obtain scholarship money, and you’re worried their ACT® score might hold them back: There is hope.

 Four Total Sessions: